dantenetwork/solidity-contract-template/README.md

 This method can send a cross-chain call to a contract on another chain with a callback handler.

 **[crossChainRespond](./contracts/CrossChain/ContractAdvanced.sol#L41)**
-This method can call a callback to then contract of the source chain.
+This method can send a result back to the contract of the source chain.

 ### Usage Example